claudioc/node-htmx-ts-starter-kit/README.md

 ### Express middlewares:
 - Helmet for security
 - CORS just in case
-- morgan for the logs
+- Morgan for the logs

 ### Additional tools provided:
 - concurrently
 - nodemon
 - dotenv
-- eslint
+- eslint (extends airbnb)
 - prettier and a bare-bone config

 ### Bonus